-Below are some of the issues the Knauss Selection Panel typically focuses on during their discussions, but the discussion is not limited to the following:
+Below are some of the issues the Knauss Selection Panel typically focuses on during their discussions.
+The discussion includes, but is not limited to the following:

 Ideas for Personal Education and Career Goal Statement:

-2. Make sure your statement is 1000 words or less.
+- Your statement must be 1000 words or less.

-3. Diversity of activities, classes, extracurricular awards, and volunteer activities are good to show (see above questions)
+- Diversity of activities, classes, extracurricular awards, and volunteer activities are categories that reviewer seek out.

 For Further Information

-See Prospective Knauss Fellows.
-If you have any questions, please contact your nearest Sea Grant program (see the list of Sea Grant programs for telephone numbers), or contact
+If you have any questions, please contact your nearest Sea Grant program (see the list of Sea Grant programs for telephone numbers), or contact:

 NOAA National Sea Grant Office